port-labs/port-docs/docs/software-catalog/widgets/embedded-url/authentication.md

 **Steps:**

 1. Follow steps in [right here on Okta documentation](https://developer.okta.com/docs/guides/implement-grant-type/authcodepkce/main/) to create an Application in your Okta Organization.
-2. Add Port Host to Trusted Origins:
+2. Make sure Port Host is in the Redirect Uris:
-   1. Go to Security > API > Trusted Origins.
+   1. Go to Applications > The application you just created > Login >
-   2. Add https://app.getport.io as a new origin.
-Check Cross-Origin & Redirect checkboxes.
+   2. Add https://app.getport.io as a Sign-in redirect URI.
 3. Enable IFrame for Sign-In Page:
    1. Go to Customizations > Other
    2. Scroll to "IFrame Embedding" and enable it.